devika-vinay/Enron-Discovery/README.md

 ---

 ---
-## Data
-Use the Kaggle Enron Emails CSV and save as: data/source/emails.csv
----

----
 ## Quickstart

 ### Prereqs
 - Install Docker Desktop.
 - Have MySQL running on Windows/mac host
+- Use the Kaggle Enron Emails CSV and save as: data/source/emails.csv
 - Create .env (project root) and paste the following
 ```
 MYSQL_HOST=host.docker.internal